arcalot/arcaflow-plugins-incubator/python/uperf/README.md

 Next, start the containers with `docker-compose up` or `podman-compose up`

-Lastly, when it's complete, clean up with `docker-compose down` or `podman-compose down`
+Lastly, when it's complete, clean up with `docker-compose down --volume` or `podman-compose down --volume`